gurelbs/wimm-api/README.md

   </a>
 </p>

-> Welcome to the WIMM API!
-A comprehensive API package for the "Where is My Money" (WIMM) app, enabling developers to easily integrate financial tracking and management functionalities into their applications.
-The wimm-api package provides a range of features, including expense tracking, budget management, transaction categorization, and insightful analytics.
-Empower your users to gain better control over their finances with the WIMM API package.
+> Introducing the WIMM, the ultimate financial tracking and management solution!
+WIMM, short for "Where is My Money," is a robust tool designed to serve as your central hub for complete visibility into your finances.
+With WIMM, you can effortlessly integrate multiple accounts, including your bank, pension, and education fund, consolidating all your financial information in one convenient location.
+Say goodbye to the hassle of repeatedly logging in and entering your details across various applications.
+WIMM offers comprehensive reports, providing you with a comprehensive overview of where your money is allocated.
+Empower yourself with WIMM and take full control of your financial journey.

 ## Installation